Convexity of ruin probability and optimal dividend strategies for a general Levy process

 \baselineskip=20pt

-\centerline{ {\bf Abstract}} We continue the recent work of Yuen and Yin (Mathematical and Computer Modelling 53 (2011): 1700-1707) to study the optimal dividends problem for a company whose cash reserves follow a general L\'evy process with two-sided jumps.
-The objective is to find a policy which maximizes the expected discounted dividends until the time of bankruptcy.
-Under appropriate conditions, we obtain the convexity properties of probability of ruin and the generalized scale function.
-Subsequently we investigate when the dividend policy that is optimal among all admissible ones takes the form of a barrier strategy.\\ {\bf Keywords}: \, barrier strategy, Bernstein function, complete monotonicity, HJB equation, L\'evy process with two-sided jumps, optimal dividend problem, ruin probability, stochastic control.\\
+\centerline{ {\bf Abstract}} In this paper, we consider the optimal dividends problem for a company whose cash reserves follow a general L\'evy process with certain positive jumps and arbitrary negative jumps.
+The objective is to find a policy which maximizes the expected discounted dividends until the time of ruin.
+Under appropriate conditions, we appeal to very recent results in the theory of potential analysis of subordinators to obtain the convexity properties of probability of ruin.
+We present conditions under which the optimal dividend strategy, among all admissible ones, takes the form of a barrier strategy. {\bf Keywords}: \, barrier strategy, Bernstein function, complete monotonicity, HJB equation, L\'evy process with two-sided jumps, optimal dividend problem, ruin probability, stochastic control.\\

-\baselineskip=22pt
+\baselineskip=18pt

-\section{INTRODUCTION}
+\section{Introduction}

-There are a lot of problems in insurance and finance which can be set up as optimization problems, such as the optimal investment policy, the optimal dividend payment, the optimal reinsurance problem and the optimal consumption, etc. Finding optimal dividend strategies is a classical problem in the financial and actuarial literature.
-The idea is that the company wants to pay some of its reserves or surpluses as dividends, and the problem is to find a dividend strategy that maximizes the expected total discounted dividends received by the shareholders until ruin.
-This problem goes back to De Finetti (1957), who presented his paper at the 15th International Congress of Actuaries in New York City.
-To make the problem tractable, he considered a discrete time risk model with step sizes $\pm 1$ and showed that a certain barrier strategy maximizes expected discounted dividend payments.
-Subsequently, the problem of finding the optimal dividend strategy has become a popular topic in the actuarial literature.
-For the diffusion models, optimal dividend problem has been studied extensively.
-See, Jeanblanc and Shiryaev (1995), Asmussen and Taksar (1997), Asmussen, H$\phi$gaard and Taksar (2000), Gerber and Shiu (2004), Cadenillas et al. (2006), L$\phi$kka and Zervos (2008), Paulsen (2008), He and Liang (2009) and references therein.
+In the literatures of actuarial science and finance, the optimal dividend problem is one of the key topics.
+For companies paying dividends to shareholders, a commonly-encountered problem is to find a dividend strategy that maximizes the expected total discounted dividends until ruin.
+The pioneer work can be traced to de Finetti (1957) who considered a discrete-time risk model with step sizes $\pm 1$ and showed that a certain barrier strategy maximizes the expected discounted dividend payments.
+Since then, the problem of finding the optimal dividend strategy has become a popular topic in the actuarial literature.
+For diffusion models, see, for example, Jeanblanc-Picqu\'e and Shiryaev (1995), Asmussen and Taksar (1997), Paulsen (2003), Gerber and Shiu (2004), L{\o}kka and Zervos (2008), Paulsen (2008), He and Liang (2009).
+Bai and Paulsen (2012).
+For the Cram\'er-Lundberg risk model, some related works on this subject include, among others, Gerber (1969), Azcue and Muler (2005, 2010), Yuen et al. (2007), Kulenko and Schimidli (2008), Bai and Guo (2010) and Hunting and Paulsen (2013).